RianneSchouten/missing_data_science/docs/assets/blogpost/blogpost.md

 ## Thanks

-Thanks to [Koen Seinen](https://www.linkedin.com/in/coen-seinen-47126a79/) for helping me with the simulation code and thanks to [Koen Verschuren](https://www.linkedin.com/in/koen-verschuren-175b7014/) for helping me with the interactive plot.
+Thanks to [Coen Seinen](https://www.linkedin.com/in/coen-seinen-47126a79/) for helping me with the simulation code and thanks to [Koen Verschuren](https://www.linkedin.com/in/koen-verschuren-175b7014/) for helping me with the interactive plot.
 For questions, remarks or feedback, do not hesitate to [contact me](https://rianneschouten.github.io/#contact).